mikblack/GENE315-CNVlab/GENE315-CNV_lab-week1.md

 ## Exploring copy number variation

+We are now going to use the per-sample count data to explore copy number changes in the FCGR region.
+We are interested in **duplications** (i.e., increases in copy number) that involve the **FCGR3B** gene (denoted by “3B” in the plots we’ll make below).

 The file `plotCNV.R` contains a function for plotting the count data for a sample across the region of interest.
 The file can be read into R via